bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter3 - Oracles/Treasure/SI_CH3_Treasure Details.md

 ## Oracle: Treasure Aspects
 > [!mechanics]- | Roll > [skull] `dice: [[SI_CH3_The Cursed Die#^table-Cursed]]`<br>▶1 `dice: [[OT_ISSI_Treasure^Aspect]]`<br>▶2 `dice: [[OT_ISSI_Treasure^Aspect]]` | Guidance
 > Use this table to reveal characteristics of a treasure or its surroundings.
 Since the results often involve twists and complications, it is best reserved for notable finds and dramatic situations.
-Also, keep in mind that an aspect might be outside your character’s immediate viewpoint—if so, make note of it as a future trouble or opportunity. ^guidance-OclTreasureAspects
+Also, keep in mind that an aspect might be outside your character’s immediate viewpoint—if so, make note of it as a future trouble or opportunity. ^guidance-Aspects

 | dice: 1d100 | Result @1-2 [skull] _[[SI_CH3_Treasure Details#Oracle Cursed Treasure Aspects\|below]]_ |
 | :---: | --- |